Times: Course will take place 4 hours a day, Monday through Friday. Start/End times coming soon.

-This 4.5-day course will cover basic & advanced InSAR theories, InSAR processing with JPL/Caltech InSAR Scientific Computing Environment (ISCE), and time-series InSAR processing with interferometric products generated by different processing centers.
+This 5-day course will cover basic & advanced InSAR theories, InSAR processing with JPL/Caltech InSAR Scientific Computing Environment (ISCE), and time-series InSAR processing with interferometric products generated by different processing centers.
 We will use Webex Training using a JPL license.
 For computing and training modules, we’ll use the Alaska Satellite Facility’s OpenSARLab.
 We expect to have pre-workshop training modules, and Webex based Q&A sessions.

 Students should review online documentation and tutorial materials available for ISCE.